JoeWroe/mars-rover/README.md

 *This is basic functionality required - the controller must be able to communicate with the rover.
 No specific sentence has formed the basis of this User Story*
 ```
 As a NASA controller,
-So that we can explore Mars,
+So that NASA can explore Mars,
-We would like to interact with an online Mars Rover.
+I'd like to interact with an online Mars Rover.
 ```

 **User Story 2:**